Tag Archives: British

 The film is laden with foreshadowing, at least a handful of times during its running time, as we meet our heroine, Vicky Page (Moira Shearer), a bright-eyed young woman with flowing red locks and aspirations of grandeur as she emerges as a fledgling ballerina in the Covent Garden area of London.

-Partially due to her aristocratic upbringing and assertive and snooty aunt, she lands an audition for the ballet company, led by sophisticated Boris Lermontov (Anton Walbrook).
+Partially due to her aristocratic upbringing and assertive and snooty aunt, she lands an audition for the ballet company led by sophisticated Boris Lermontov (Anton Walbrook).

-He is immediately enamored by her yet gives her the cold shoulder, making her question her talent.
-The incorporation of trains in multiple sequences is the key here.
+He is immediately enamored of her yet gives her the cold shoulder, making her question her talent.
+The key here is the incorporation of trains in multiple sequences.

 As Lermontov and Vicky’s lives begin to intertwine, a young music student named Julian (Marius Goring) is perturbed by the plagiarism of his music by his professor, having conducted Heart of Fire under the guise of it being his work.
 When Julian expresses his displeasure to Lermontov, he is hired to perform with the orchestra.